Linagliptin (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using insulin or other medicines to treat your diabetes (such as glipizide, glimepiride, glyburide, tolbutamide, Amaryl®, DiaBeta®, Glucotrol®, Glynase®, Micronase®, or Orinase®).
-Tell your doctor if you are using rifampin (Rifadin®, Rimactane®).
+- Make sure your doctor knows if you are also using insulin or other medicine to treat diabetes, such as glimepiride, glipizide, glyburide, tolbutamide, or Amaryl®.
+Tell your doctor if you are also using rifampin (Rifadin®, Rimactane®).

 Warnings While Using This Medicine:

-- Tell your doctor if you have a fever, an infection, or an injury, or if you are planning to have surgery.
-Your doctor may need to change your dose of linagliptin.
+- Tell your doctor if you have a fever, any kind of infection, or an injury while you are using this medicine, because these can change your blood sugar levels.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing